 The word “walk” means to walk around as a course of life.
 The issue here is not an occurrence of disobedience, but disobedience as a way of life.

-A “disorderly” person is someone who consistently falls out of rank, somewhat like soldiers in a march (3:7,11).
+A “disorderly” person consistently falls out of rank, somewhat like soldiers in a march (3:7,11).
 This person is out of step with the church.
 They deviate from the prescribed order for the church.
 The church will fall into confusion if it does not live by biblical principles.

 “For God is not the author of confusion but of peace, as in all the churches of the saints….Let all things be done decently and in order” (1 Corinthians 14:33,40).

 ”For though I am absent in the flesh, yet I am with you in spirit, rejoicing to see your good order and the steadfastness of your faith in Christ” (Colossians 2:5).